electric-sql/electric/examples/push-notifications/README.md

 ## Develop

-`./src/Example.tsx` has the main example code.
+The components `./src/UserSelector.tsx` and `./src/UserView.tsx` contain the main notification related code, along with the database schema defined in `./db/migrations/01-create_notification_tables.sql`.
+Subsequent migrations only add sample data for the purpose of this example application.

 For more information see the:

 - [Documentation](https://electric-sql.com/docs)
 - [Quickstart](https://electric-sql.com/docs/quickstart)